-Denial: There is a phenomenon that psychologists call denial – the act of refusing to admit something to yourself, even in the face of overwhelming evidence.
+There is a phenomenon that psychologists call denial – the act of refusing to admit something to yourself, even in the face of overwhelming evidence.
 In many cases, this can be a strategic response to difficult or painful situations, enabling us to cope by simply ignoring the truth.

 However, far from being a harmless coping mechanism, denial can have serious consequences for both our mental and physical health.
 For example, if you repeatedly ignore negative symptoms or advice from your doctor about your poor health habits, you can end up facing more serious and irreversible illnesses down the road.

 By opening up to the truth and taking action, not only do we mitigate the effects of our behaviors on ourselves and others, but we also avoid living a life stuck in endless cycles of denial.

-Passive Aggressive Behavior: Passive aggression, or indirectly acting out our aggression, is a common way for us to express our anger and frustration without openly acknowledging our feelings.
+Passive aggression, or indirectly acting out our aggression, is a common way for us to express our anger and frustration without openly acknowledging our feelings.

 This type of behavior can take many forms, such as purposely parking in a co-worker’s parking spot after an argument or giving someone “the cold shoulder” in retaliation for some perceived wrong committed against you.

 Studies have also shown that people who tend to exhibit passive-aggressive behaviors have lower self-esteem and greater anxiety about interpersonal relationships than those who do not engage in this type of behavior.

-Ultimately, by identifying why we might be using this strategy in the first place and working through the root causes of our discontentment with others, we can learn more constructive ways of expressing our anger that doesn’t involve hurting those around us.
+Ultimately, by identifying why we might be using this strategy in the first place and working through the root causes of our discontentment with others, we can learn more constructive ways of expressing our anger that don’t involve hurting those around us.

-Repression/Suppression: In many cases, repression is a natural and necessary process that helps us to cope with difficult emotions or traumatic events.
+In many cases, repression is a natural and necessary process that helps us to cope with difficult emotions or traumatic events.
 For example, most of us have probably experienced feelings of shame or embarrassment after doing something that we are ashamed of or that we regret.

-In order to be able to move forward and learn from our mistakes, it can be helpful to repress these negative feelings – suppressing them so that they do not resurface at inopportune times in the future.
+To be able to move forward and learn from our mistakes, it can be helpful to repress these negative feelings – suppressing them so that they do not resurface at inopportune times in the future.

 However, this process can also go too far, leading us not only to forget certain things but also to actively avoid thinking about certain topics altogether.
 This kind of repression can often have harmful consequences for our psychological well-being over time, as unresolved issues continue to feed into unhealthy behaviors or thought patterns.